 Recreational resources at Andersen AFB would generally experience a sharp increase in the number of users due to the increased population associated with the proposed action.
 Heavier uses of the recreational resources are expected during weekends, holidays, and school vacation days because most persons involved with the proposed action would otherwise be expected to be engaged with work and/or school.
-According to the 2002 Andersen AFB Integrated Natural Resource Management Plan (INRMP), the 1998 projection for a one-year carrying capacity for swimming at Tarague Beach and Sirena Beach to be 12,900 swimmers; these resources were already projected to experience 10,000 to 17,600 swimmers.
-This indicates that the waters at these beaches were experiencing near and/or overcapacity, not necessarily the beaches themselves.
+Table 9.1-1 shows the 1998 projection for a one-year carrying capacity for swimming at Tarague Beach and Sirena Beach to be 12,900 swimmers; these resources were already projected to experience 10,000 to 17,600 swimmers.
+This indicates that the waters at these beaches were experiencing near and/or overcapacity, not necessarily the beaches themselves (see Table 9.1-1).
 Utilization of these resources by the new permanent population would further congest the recreational resources at these and other beaches.
 Likely effects of increased users at recreational resources at Andersen AFB include reduced opportunities for space, and decreased time for activities.
 More people in the waters and at the beaches, longer waiting time at museums, etc., are some of the effects of the presence of additional users.